ShanghaiTech-IMPACT/Geometry-Aware-Attenuation-Learning-for-Sparse-View-CBCT-Reconstruction/README.md

 In this way, it would test the model with 20 input views uniformly spaced within [0, 360) on dental dataset.
 The downsampling rate during evaluation S=4.
 Resumed from 200 epoch.
 You may modify these hyperparameters to evaluate your own model.

 You can also take a quick verification with the pretrained weights.
-Just find them in the [dataset download link](#Dataset-Preparation).
+Just find them in the [Hugging Face](https://huggingface.co/datasets/Zhentao-Liu/TMI2024_SVCT_dataset).

 ## Related Links
 - Vector-based CBCT scanning geometry description (source, detector, uvector, vvector) is inspired by [WalnutScan](https://github.com/cicwi/WalnutReconstructionCodes) and [Astra-toolbox](https://github.com/astra-toolbox/astra-toolbox).